-Paris, France has a reputation for being one of the world’s most iconically romantic cities.
-A stereotype that has only been accentuated by such cartoon icons as my good old friend Pepe LePue, who was a lover and a skunk with a distinctly French accent.
-Coincidence?
-I think not.
+Paris, France has a reputation for being one of the world’s most romantic cities; a stereotype that has been accentuated by such cartoon icons as my good old friend Pepe LePue, who was a lover and a skunk with a distinctly French accent.

 My mind conjures up thoughts of the love lock tradition.
 You know, the one where a couple buys a lock, fastens it on a bridge, and then throws the lock in the Seine so that their love will last forever?
 Yeah super cute, if I could just find my knight in shining armor and wasn’t doing solo travel Paris style.